gatewaybuddy/Fiftynet/README.md

 A minimal research model that mixes tokens in the frequency domain using rotary position embeddings and learnable spectral filters.

+## Features

+- ComplexRoPE rotary positional encoding in the complex domain.
+- Learnable frequency filtering via NeuralFourierOperator.
+- FFTNet blocks that combine FFT/IFFT with MLP layers.
+- Scripts for training, distillation, evaluation, and model management.
+- Weight I/O using `safetensors` with complex parameter support.

+See [FEATURES.md](FEATURES.md) for a more detailed list.

 ## Installation

 1. (Optional) create and activate a virtual environment.